Metal Mickey (song): Reception

+Ian McCann of NME awarded the track the Obligatory Single of the Week, and said that Anderson "churns out a second easy classic".
+With its "churning guitars," McCann said: "You feel like you've heard [the chorus] a hundred times when it's only been twice."
+Likewise Sharon O'Connell of Melody Maker also awarded the track as Single of the Week; praising it "for its wit and swagger, cheek and suaveness."
+She said "'Metal Mickey' lunges wantonly in with a sub-Hendrix crash and the roar of a tinsel-bedecked Concorde on take-off [...]
+Suede are still deliciously drunk on creative confidence, and this is another hat-trick of alarmingly casual allure."

 Europe's radio newsweekly Music & Media wrote: "Good song, good band; sometimes life is too simple.
 Sounding as if recorded in their own rehearsal room, the spirit of real rock roll is there with plenty of flower power."
 The song was well received in the US.
 Billboard wrote: "It's toe-tapping, head-bobbing, club-rocking stuff, reminiscent of British music from the Kinks to Bowie."
 Linda Ryan of the Gavin Report said: "it's a tough, angst-ridden sound that smacks of frustration, the sexual kind [...] the guitars are loud and tough and guaranteed not to sound like any other guitar-oriented (read: grunge) band on your playlist."
 Performed by the group on The Tonight Show with Jay Leno, it became the only Suede single to crack the US Modern Rock Tracks top 10, peaking at No. 7 on 26 June 1993, nine weeks after first appearing on the chart.